Christopher You, MD, Bariatric Surgeon with the da Vinci® Surgical System

-To meet the needs of as many patients as possible in the region, we offer several types of bariatric surgery.
+To meet the needs of as many patients as possible in the region, we offer several types of bariatric surgery in Baltimore.
 The majority of weight loss surgeries use a robotic technique, which is considered minimally invasive.
 Bariatric robotic surgery usually results in a shorter hospital stay, faster recovery, smaller scars and less pain than open surgical procedures.
 Click here to learn more about our Bariatric Surgery Center.

 Additionally, the Bariatric Surgery Center offers a number of outpatient procedures, including the vBloc, which controls appetite through the placement of a device on the vagus nerve and OverStitch, which is available for patients who experience weight gain following bariatric surgery.